lagoshny/ngx-hateoas-client/README.md

  ...
 }
 ```
-Make sure that you configure route with name `yourRoute` in lib configuration in `http` section.
+Make sure that you configure route with name `yourRoute` in lib configuration, see [http](#using-multiple-urls-to-retrieve-resources) section.
-How to do it, can see [here](#using-multiple-urls-to-retrieve-resources).

 > If you not specify `routerName` it will be used default router name as `defaultRouter`.